andkerr/andkerr.github.io/posts/0_ideas.md

 - Is some "Balkan" music the same as some "Middle Eastern" music?
 - derivatives and the present
 - People like me in the jazz program
+- what would I do if grad school was a definite non-option?